Young Igi

-Igor Ośmiałowski (born 17 November 1999), known professionally as Young Igi, is a Polish rapper, trap performer and songwriter.
+Igor Ośmiałowski (born 17 November 1999), known professionally as Young Igi, is a Polish rapper and songwriter.
 He has collaborated with such artists as Quebonafide, Margaret, and Malik Montana.
 Together with Otsochodzi and Oki, he is a member of the trio OIO.

 On October 19, 2018, he released his first official album Konfetti.
 The album reached the 6th place on the Polish sales list - OLiS.

 One of his albums is certified double platinum, 3 albums gold, 1 single diamond, 2 singles double platinum, 6 singles platinum, and 15 singles gold.